UnknownEnergy/Food24/README.md

 Food24 was developed as an university project to demonstrate requirements engineering.

-The requirements specification / Pflichtenheft can be found [here](https://docs.google.com/document/d/1Iv2Qc9lmAxsNbr6lF4_q0gzUXYWf-3R28dpmBR2gd7M/edit?usp=sharing)
+The software requirements specification (SRS) can be found [here](https://docs.google.com/document/d/1MZR4q67ek-Yly0A9LuCnN4w_Oc6zj3VRMU35OcuXELc/edit?usp=sharing)

 This application was generated using JHipster 5.8.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.2](https://www.jhipster.tech/documentation-archive/v5.8.2).